ocf/ocfweb/ocfweb/docs/docs/services/lab/lab-reservation-policy.md

 [[!meta title="Lab reservation policy"]]

+_As established by the Board of Directors on November 6, 2017._

 Any group eligible for OCF membership is able to reserve the OCF lab space for a maximum of 2 hours at a time during the OCF’s regular operating hours (exceptions can be made at the discretion of the OCF Board of Directors).
 Those